NASA releases estimates on exploding meteor that shook city

-If not for the cloudy weather, they said, it would have been easily visible in the daytime sky — maybe about 100 times the brightness of the full moon.
+If not for the cloudy weather, NASA said, it would have been easily visible in the daytime sky — maybe about 100 times the brightness of the full moon.

+A nearby infrasound station registered the blast wave from the meteor as it broke apart, enabling the estimates.

 National Weather Service meteorologist Shannon Hefferan told the Tribune-Review that satellite data recorded a flash over Washington County shortly before 11:30 a.m.
 Saturday and officials believed it was due to a meteor “falling through the atmosphere.”
 Hefferan said a similar event occurred Sept.
 17 in Hardy County, West Virginia.